dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 > **Note:** The `CommonModule` is imported in all modules that are _not_ the root module.

 In our `imports` array, we'll add any modules that may be needed by services or components in the `CoreModule`, or that need to be exported so that _other_ modules can use them.
 The CLI should have automatically added any generated components to the `declarations` array.
-However, we also need to add an `exports` array for any modules or components that we want to make available to other modules in our app to use.
+We also need to add an `exports` array for any modules or components that we want to make available to other modules in our app to use.

 Note that we have imported `ModuleWithProviders` from `@angular/core`.
 Using this module, we can create a `forRoot()` method that can be called on import in the root `app.module.ts` when `CoreModule` is imported.
 This way, we can ensure that any services we add to a `providers` array returned by the `forRoot()` method remain _singletons_ in our application.
 In this manner, we can avoid unintentional multiple instances if other modules in our app also need to import the `CoreModule`.